-Sociology.
+In so far as Sociology posits social action as its fundamental phenomenon, that assumption is only possible because there is a prior organisation to the ways social affairs are carried on.
+The order produced by the understandings members use must be conceptually prior to the order produced by Sociology.
 But not only that.
 The work of finding an order in the social world cannot be exclusive to Sociology's methods of systematic data collection.
 If there is an order to the social world, such order must be available to and findable by ordinary members of society going about their ordinary everyday affairs.
 Social order is not simply or only the result of systematic sociological enquiry.
 It is to be found everywhere from the most fragmentary to the most extended routines in everyone's daily lives.
-In Harvey Sacks' memorable phrase: there is "order at all points" (Sacks 1984,p 22).
+In Harvey Sacks' memorable phrase: there is 'order at all points' (1984: 22).
 Describing how that order is produced is the remit of a First Sociology.

 This line of thinking forced two notable changes in Garfinkel's investigative procedure.
 First, rather than continuing to seek alignment between collected materials and a preconceived phenomenon, it was possible to take fragments of material and, from their close inspection, ask what phenomena they could instantiate.
 A key part of investigation, therefore, became identifying what was to be analysed.
-Second, the examination of materials could be directed to determining the internal coherence of specific runs or stretches of activity, a procedure which suits the treatment of the incourse-organisation of lines of social action.
+Second, the examination of materials could be directed to determining the internal coherence of specific runs or stretches of activity, a procedure which suits the treatment of the in-course-organisation of lines of social action.
 Taken together, these two imply there is no need for the investigator to be equipped with any specialised repertoire of practices to identify the features of social order and so there is no need to differentiate between the professional sociologist and ordinary members of the society with regard to the organisation of the setting of action.
-The twin suppositions (a) analysts are extensively members and (b) members are practical analysts do not entirely eradicate the difference between members and analysts, but they do reduce it to differences in the types of interest characteristic of the two.
-Analysts have an interest in seeing how the order of ongoing social life relates to scholarly or theoretical themes; an interest which is irrelevant for those intent on getting on with their lives.
-The idea of erasing of the distinction between 'the sociologist' and 'the member' of society was effected as part of a turn to undertaking studies to demonstrate Ethnomethodology's phenomena and not as a consequence of them.
+The twin suppositions (a) analysts are extensively members, and (b) members are practical analysts, do not entirely eradicate the difference between members and analysts, but they do reduce it to differences in the types of interest characteristic of the two.
+Analysts have an interest in seeing how the order of ongoing social life relates to scholarly or theoretical themes - an interest which is irrelevant for those intent on getting on with their lives.
+The idea of erasing the distinction between 'the sociologist' and 'the member' of society was effected as part of a turn to undertaking studies to demonstrate Ethnomethodology's phenomena and not as a consequence of them.
 As a consequence, what Pollner and others have highlighted are not really markers of any sudden change in direction.

 What is being cast as fundamental change is better seen as adaptive modification and adjustment in the light of changing circumstances in the development of Ethnomethodology as a First Sociology.
-Much the same can be said in regard to another of the supposed markers of fundamental change, the introduction of the requirement for "unique adequacy".
-The earliest studies were predicated on the assumption investigations of such ordinary things as answering the telephone, playing ticktacktoe and engaging in talk, required the investigator to have enough knowledge and skill to recognise what was happening.
+Much the same can be said in regard to another of the supposed markers of fundamental change: the introduction of the requirement for 'unique adequacy'.
+The earliest studies were predicated on the assumption that investigations of such ordinary things as answering the telephone, playing tick-tack-toe and engaging in talk, required the investigator to have enough knowledge and skill to recognise what was happening.
 There was no need to emphasise this simply because these competences were part of most people's cultural resources.
 Most investigators were also members of the particular society from which the materials for study are taken.